Diabetes Diet #10: Spring Into Vegetarianism

 Albert Einstein

 Let’s talk about your vegetarian journey to nirvana.
-One question or warning you might hear concerning vegetarianism is about Vitamin B 12 studies which show that a restricted diet of vegetable foods may only cause anemia.
-However, a diet based on whole grains and beans will supply vitamin B 12 in adequate amounts.
+One question or warning you might hear concerning vegetarianism concerns Vitamin B 12 studies, which show that a restricted diet of vegetable foods may only cause anemia.
+However, a diet based on whole grains and beans will supply vitamin B12 in adequate amounts.

 Or the protein caution.
-So, where’s the protein in a vegetarian diet, the Doubting Thomas crowd asks.
-A combination of grains, rice, bread, corn and legumes (beans) contains complete protein, carbohydrate, fats, vitamins, minerals, and fiber.
+So, “where’s the protein in a vegetarian diet?” the Doubting Thomas crowd asks.
+A combination of grains, rice, bread, corn, and legumes (beans) contains complete protein, carbohydrates, fats, vitamins, minerals, and fiber.
 Always stay away from rigid: a singular, stern, restricted diet ideology can be faltering, even dangerous to good diabetes care.
 Stay healthy.
 Be complete.
 Be flexible.
 Keep the balance.

 Vegetarian Chicken Soup